-Caroline teaches a range of course-units in Ethnomusicology and World Music.
-With an academic background in music, social anthropology, and modern and medieval languages, she holds degrees from the universities of Oxford and Wales.
+Caroline teaches a range of course units in Ethnomusicology and World Music Studies.
+With an academic background in music, social anthropology and languages, she holds degrees from the universities of Oxford and Wales.

-Caroline is best known in the ethnomusicology world and beyond for her publications on Corsican music, her work on music revivals, and her research into the natural voice and community choirs.
+Caroline is best known in the ethnomusicology world and beyond for her publications on the traditional musics of Corsica and Georgia (Caucasus), music revivals, and the natural voice and community choirs.
 Her book Transported by Song: Corsican Voices from Oral Tradition to World Stage (Scarecrow Press, 2007) was awarded 5 stars by Songlines magazine, as well as being positively reviewed in the academic press.
-Her latest books (both published by Oxford University Press in 2014) are A Different Voice, A Different Song: Reclaiming Community through the Natural Voice and World Song and The Oxford Handbook of Music Revival (the latter, a collection of 30 essays co-edited with Juniper Hill).
+Her latest books were both published by Oxford University Press: A Different Voice, A Different Song: Reclaiming Community through the Natural Voice and World Song (2014) and The Oxford Handbook of Music Revival (2014).
 Her current research focuses on the renaissance of vocal polyphony in post-Soviet Georgia and on music, health and wellbeing.

-Caroline has served terms as Chair of the British Forum for Ethnomusicology and editor of the journal Ethnomusicology Forum.
+Caroline has served as Chair of the British Forum for Ethnomusicology and editor of the journal Ethnomusicology Forum.
 She is also active in the community music world as a voice practitioner and workshop leader and is a former Chair of the Natural Voice Network.

 Caroline has her roots in North Wales.
 She has also lived in Oxford, Germany and Corsica.
 She taught at Bangor University before moving to Manchester in 2005.
 She now counts Georgia as her second home.